GregWills97/image-processing-server/README.md

 http://localhost:1024/blur
 ```

 Test the client by executing the binary with a port number and an image.
-The client should print out the response from the server and the server should print the clients request.
-The server will download the image from the client in the downloads directory.
+The server should print the clients request and will download the image from the client in the downloads directory, process it, and send it back to the client.
+The client should print out the response from the server and download the image next to the input file.
 ```
 ./ips-client 1024 test_images/test1.jpg
 ```